thejhh/node-sqlmw/README.md

 Description
 -----------

-This is a simple framework to combine multiple async SQL queries into usable callback functions.
+This is a simple framework to combine multiple async SQL operations into usable callback functions.

 Installation for Node.js